 THE EVOLUTION OF HISTORIC INTERIORS FROM RENAISSANCE TO REGENCY

-Strictly limited to twelve places
+Limited to maximum twelve places

 This four-day course provides a basis for the analysis and interpretation of British interior design from the Renaissance to the Regency period.
 Chronologically organised, the tours will highlight key interiors, architects, designers and movements.
 Visits to historic buildings will be accompanied by in-house experts.
 The course provides a foundation in the history and development of the English interior from Henry VIII to George IV and is intended for those who are interested in the decorative arts and interior design.
 We will be based at Hotspur House, the home of interior designer Caroline Percy, which is close to Robert Adam’s Syon Park, her family home.
 Caroline and architectural historian Oliver Gerrish will lead the course, assisted by Catherine Fellowes.

 For the full itinerary please email - firstname.lastname@example.org